fsmk/CS-VTU-Lab-Manual/VTU/Sem1_Sem2/CPP_Lab/Syllabus.md

 1st year students:

-1. Design, develop and execute  a program in C to  find and output all the roots of a given quadratic equation, for non­zero coefficients.
+1. Design, develop and execute  a program in C to  find and output all the roots of a given quadratic equation, for nonzero coefficients.
-2. Design, develop and execute a program in C to implement Euclid’s algorithm to find the GCD and LCM of two integers and to output the results along with the given integers.
+2. Design, develop and execute a program in C to implement Euclid's algorithm to find the GCD and LCM of two integers and to output the results along with the given integers.
 3. Design, develop and execute  a program in C to  reverse a given four